28 Jul 2014 • BLOG - News

-Sender Policy Framework (SPF) is an e-mail validation system designed for preventing e-mail spam by detecting e-mail spoofing, a common vulnerability and threat by verifying the sender’s IP addresses.
-SPF allows the administrators to specify which the hosts allowed to send mail from a given domain by creating a particular SPF record in the Domain Name System.
+Sender Policy Framework is an e-mail validation system designed for preventing e-mail spam by detecting e-mail spoofing, a common vulnerability and threat by verifying the sender’s IP addresses.
+Sender Policy Framework allows the administrators to specify which the hosts allowed to send mail from a given domain by creating a particular record in the Domain Name System.
 Mail exchangers use the DNS for checking that whether the mail from a given record domain is being sent by a host sanctioned by that particular domain’s administrators.

-When a domain publishes an SPF record, spammers are less likely to forge e-mails pretending to be from that domain and the reason for this being that the forged e-mails are more likely to be caught by the spam filters which continuously check the SPF record.
-Hence, an SPF protected domain is much less attractive to the spammers.
+SPF record is a TXT record part of a domain’s Name Service who authorized hostnames / IP addresses that are allowed to send email on behalf of your domain.
+When a domain publishes an record, spammers are less likely to forge e-mails pretending to be from that domain and the reason for this being that the forged e-mails are more likely to be caught by the spam filters which continuously check the record.
+Hence, an protected domain is much less attractive to the spammers.
 Because of an SPF protected domain is less attractive as being a spoofed address, it is less likely to get blacklisted by the spam filters and so the e-mail being sent is more likely to get through.

 SPF has many potential advantages beyond helping to identify the unwanted mail.
 If a sender provides the SPF information, then the receivers can use SPF PASS results in combination with a white list to identify the known reliable sender.